404Wolf/valfs/README.md

 console.log("Hello world!")
 ```

+Notice the magic shebang!
+Coming soon...

-You can view all the metadata about the val (and the URL it is deployed to!), and some of it you can edit.
-You can, of course, edit the actual val's content as well.
+You can view all the metadata about the val (and the URL it is deployed to!),
+and some of it you can edit.
+You can, of course, edit the actual val's content
+as well.

-A `deno.json` file is automatically populated in your vals' directory, so you can edit any of your vals in an IDE that supports the `denols` language server with ease.
+A `deno.json` file is automatically populated in your vals' directory, so you
+can edit any of your vals in an IDE that supports the `denols` language server
+with ease.

 ## Work in Progress

 Disclaimer: this is still a work in progress!
 Soon, I will...

-- Add execute support (in progress) so you can do ./myvals/foo.tsx and it runs on val town's runtime and pipes logs to stdout (this will require a bit of "reverse engineering" the API since it's internal)
+- Add execute support (in progress) so you can do ./myvals/foo.tsx and it runs
+on val town's runtime and pipes logs to stdout (this will require a bit of
+"reverse engineering" the API since it's internal)

 # TODOs